imtapps/django-trees/README.rst

 Bifurcate Node
 --------------

 To create a separate tree from a branch of an existing tree use the ``bifurcate`` method.
-The node object will be removed from the previous tree and it along with it's descendants will now be in a new tree.
+The node object will be removed from the previous tree and it along with its descendants will now be in a new tree.

 .. code:: python